pytask-dev/pytask/README.rst

 Citation
 --------

-If you rely on pytask to manage your research project, please cite it with
+If you rely on pytask to manage your research project, please cite it with the following key to help others to discover the tool.

 .. code-block::